oolonek/lotus-project-website/content/authors/adriano/_index.md

 # Organizations/Affiliations
 organizations:
-- name: University of Geneva
+- name: University of Genevaaaaaaaaa
   url: ""

 # Short bio (displayed in user profile at end of posts)